ramigs/strapi-nuxt-article/strapi-nuxt.md

 documentation](https://bulma.io/documentation/components/navbar/).
 Its purpose
 is to toggle the display of the `navbar-menu` when the `navbar-burger` icon is clicked.

-We've also added the `logout` method that's triggered "of the Auth module, which deletes the JWT token from the local storage and redirects the user to the homepage.

 ## Default Layout